traagel/milrem_race/README.md

 	However, it has near-infinite possibilities of evolution as you can improve your artificial intelligence step by step, while sharpening your coding skills.

-### Rules:

-	The game is played on a map 16000 units wide and 9000 units high.
-The coordinate X=0, Y=0 is the top left pixel.

-	The checkpoints work as follows:

-		The checkpoints are circular, with a radius of 600 units.
-		The disposition of the checkpoints is selected randomly for each race.

-	The pods work as follows:

-		If none of your pods make it to their next checkpoint in under 100 turns, you are eliminated and lose the game.
-		The pods may move normally outside the game area.

-	Note: You may activate debug mode in the settings panel () to view additional game data.

 ### Goals: